graemetlloyd/ProjectWhalehead/Outline.md

 Finally, a summary tree for each method is computed and compared to the tree under which it was simulated.
 Often, this focuses on the behavior of the researcher, comparing a Bayesian consensus tree to a parsimony consensus tree (self-flagellate).
 Most phylogenetic estimates in published articles are presented as point estimates.
-Because parsimony trees are most commonly published as majority-rule or strict consensus trees, computing this type of summary for both treatments (parsimony and Bayesian) and comparing them is fairly straightforward.
+Because parsimony trees are most commonly published as majority-rule or strict consensus trees, computing this type of summary for both treatments (parsimony and Bayesian) and comparing them based on a point estimate is fairly straightforward.
 (Although it is worth noting that a topology can appear multiple times in a Bayesian sample but never more than oncce in a parsimony sample.)
 Comparisons have typically involved tree-based metrics, such as the Robinson-Foulds (Robinson and Foulds 1981), which supplies the number of bifurcations that differ between two trees.
 While this approach makes a degree of sense, it also does not include or account for most of the results associated with Bayesian estimation (the posterior sample).